The Financial Case for Cloud for Law Firms

 • More mobile and accessible than on-premise servers/IT.

-• Is more cost-effective than on-premise servers/IT.
+• More cost-effective than on-premise servers/IT.

-I’ve written and spoken at length about the functional, operational and security benefits of cloud computing for law firms.
 In this article, I’ll unpack and walk you through the economic benefits of cloud computing.
 Within the broad umbrella of “cloud solutions for law firms,” I’ll also drill down and compare the economics of web-based software against private cloud solutions.

 In our analysis, both written and in video, we’ll compare the On-Premise vs. Web Applications vs. Private Cloud, and for each we’ll analyze the up-front and ongoing (monthly) costs.